How Lab Diamonds Destroyed De Beers

 If you look at the last 10 years of the diamond market, specifically the "Lab Grown" sector, it is impossible to explain the current reality with standard economics.
 You have a market that held steady for years, then collapsed by 80% in the span of three months, exactly coinciding with a G7 embargo on Russian naturals.
 The "Russian Lab Diamond" doesn't exist.
 It is, and always has been, a Russian Treated Natural.
 The technology they claim is for "growing" stones is actually the technology for laundering them.

-The Root Cause: The 1990s Origin (Growth vs. Treatment)
+The 1990s Origin (Growth vs. Treatment)

 2014: The Setup (The Coup & The War)

-The timeline of the diamond scheme runs parallel to the timeline of the Ukraine War.
+The timeline of lab diamonds runs parallel to the timeline of the Ukraine War.
 In February of 2014 Kiev Ukraine experienced the Maidan Revolution, and Hunter Biden was hired at Burisma just 6 weeks after the coup.
 Soon after US weapons systems began flowing into the Ukraine, triggering an 8-year bloody Civil War along the Donbas with the military equipment that was supplied and funded mostly by the United States.
 While Hunter Biden never actually stepped foot in the Ukraine he did receive around a million dollars a year salary from the Ukrainian gas giant Burisma, which we know was half for access to the vice president of the United States, his father, and the other half was for his job arranging the delivery of weapons to the Donbas.
 We know this because as soon as Joe Biden was no longer vice president Hunter Biden's salary was cut from around 1 million a year down to a half million a year, meaning a half million was exclusively for the foreign influence on his father the vice president.

 2015: The Tech Demo (St. Petersburg)